qdanik/eslint-plugin-path/docs/rules/only-absolute-imports.md

 # path/only-absolute-imports

-This rule enforces that all imports are absolute and not relative.
-This rule only affects paths included in tsconfig or jsconfig.
+This rule requires that all imports must be absolute rather than relative.
+It only applies to paths specified in tsconfig or jsconfig.

 **Fixable:** This rule is automatically fixable using the `--fix` command line option.